Kin The Know

 The thing about this type of pain is that it rarely comes alone.

 “Pelvic floor pain can be associated with any number of symptoms,” says Bennett.
-Those who experience pelvic floor pain can also feel fatigue, anxiety, depression, muscle pain and spasms, bloating, and difficulty going to the toilet.
+Those who experience pelvic floor pain can also feel fatigue, mental health issues, muscle pain and spasms, bloating, and difficulty going to the toilet.

 Signs your pelvic pain is serious